YUMI Legacy

 That’s really all there is to it.
 If all went well, then you should be booting your favorite distributions from your custom YUMI MultiBoot USB drive!

-How does a YUMI Multisystem Bootable USB Work?
+How does a YUMI Legacy Multisystem Bootable USB Work?

 YUMI (Your Universal Multiboot Installer) enables each user to create their own custom Multiboot UFD containing only the distributions they want.
 Presented in the order by which they are installed.
 A new distribution can also be added to the bootable drive each time the tool is run.
 If you run YUMI from the same location you store ISO files, then they should be auto detected (*See Known Issues Below), eliminating the need to browse for each ISO.